CII Frequently Asked Questions

-- The pharmacist is unable to supply the full quantity written, in which case the pharmacist must: (1) Note the quantity supplied on the face of the original prescription, and (2) Fill the remaining quantity within 72 hours after the first partial filling; OR
+- The pharmacist is unable to supply the full quantity called for on a written or emergency oral prescription, in which case the pharmacist must: (1) Note the quantity supplied on the face of the original prescription, and (2) Fill the remaining quantity within 72 hours after the first partial filling; OR

 - The patient is in a long-term care facility or has been diagnosed as being terminally ill.

 Can a pharmacist accept a faxed CII prescription?

 Generally no. A CII prescription can be faxed by a practitioner to a pharmacy only when:

 - The controlled substance will be compounded for the direct administration to a patient by parenteral, intravenous, intramuscular, subcutaneous or intraspinal infusion;